 - A. Development should demonstrate high quality design and layout which respects the local character of Halesworth identified in the Halesworth Design Guide.
-This includes the development of public buildings. - B. In delivering high quality design, development proposals must demonstrate the appropriate use of design, layout, materials and features.
-The following principles should be considered as part of design proposals: - 1.
+This includes the development of public buildings. - B. In delivering high quality design, development proposals should demonstrate the appropriate use of design, layout, materials and features.
+As appropriate to the scale, nature and location of the development proposals concerned, the following principles should be considered as part of design proposals: - 1.
 Development should integrate with and enhance the form of its existing surroundings, with all connections including road patterns ensuring permeability for cyclists and pedestrians. - 2.
 A range of densities, house types (where appropriate) and plot layouts should be used. - 3.
 Building lines in the town centre should be preserved.
 Elsewhere, boundary treatments such as low walls, railings or hedgerows should be used to define the plot boundaries. - 4.
 Building heights and rooflines should provide diversity of frontage, scale and form, with building heights that reflect the prevailing height of surrounding buildings unless it can be demonstrated that a taller building could complement or enhance the local character. - 5.
 Provision of roof and building materials that reflect the local Suffolk palette.
 The choice of materials is expected to minimise the carbon footprint of development. - 6.
-Parking to support residential uses should be provided within the development and should include a proportion of well-designed on-street parking provisions, in accordance with Suffolk County Council parking standards. - C. All major residential development proposals should include a proportionate statement and illustrations demonstrating how the principles and guidance in the Halesworth Design Guide have been addressed.
+Parking to support residential uses should be provided within the development and should include a proportion of well-designed on-street parking provisions, in accordance with Suffolk County Council parking standards.